claudiobarsante/algorithms-and-data-structures/README.md

 ---

-- 🤓 I'm gathering a lot of exercises with solutions using javascript
+- 🤓 I'm sharing some exercises with solutions using javascript that I hope be helpful to anyone that it's studying algorithms and data structures.
+Be free to contribute.

 If you need an extension to run the code on VSCode you could use <a href='https://marketplace.visualstudio.com/items?itemName=formulahendry.code-runner'> code-runner </a>

 The solutions and exercises are divided into the following folders

 ## 🗂

 - 📁 Codility
 - 📁 Leetcode
+- 📁 HackerRank